chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 When a fight is simple, resolve it with a single throw.
 If the outcome is a foregone conclusion, just say what happens.
 For more complex skirmishes, use these rules.

 ## Rounds
-When a skirmish breaks out, order the game into rounds.
-Each character may perform one action in a round. actions are performed in the following order:
+When a skirmish breaks out, divide game time into rounds.
+Each character may perform one action in a round.
+Resolve actions in the following order:

 1. Talking
 2. Melee attacks